Dave Perry

 David Roy Perry (born 21 May 1966) is a British broadcaster who was co-commentator on the UK computer and video games television shows GamesMaster and Games World.
-Perry was most famous for walking off GamesMaster.
+Perry famously reacted poorly on GamesMaster after a contest involving Super Mario 64, which was unreleased in the UK at the time.

 He was responsible for launching many games magazines, including Games World, Play, PowerStation, X-Gen, STATION and Mega Power.
 He has since opened a tattoo parlour named Revolver Tattoo Rooms.